Warner Bros. won’t release nearly completed ‘Batgirl’ film after all - NewsBreak

 Under new Warner Bros.
 Discovery chief executive David Zaslav, Warner Bros. is shifting its strategy on film releases and trimming costs.
 Under previous chief executive Jason Kilar and partly as a pandemic response, the studio implemented day-and-date releases in 2021, opening films simultaneously in theaters and on HBO Max.
 Other films, like “Batgirl,” were produced solely for HBO Max.

 This year, Warner Bros. has returned to exclusive theatrical windows for at least 45 days before sending movies to HBO Max.
 While “Batgirl” isn’t as pricey as many superhero films, which typically cost $150-200 million to make, it’s a bigger budget movie for an HBO Max title.
 Zaslav has maintained larger budgeted movies are best served by a theatrical rollout.
 But marketing a movie like “Batgirl” for that kind of release would require tens of millions more.
 Warner Bros.
-Discovery is set to report second-quarter earnings Thursday.Roundtable: Is it OK for Disney+ to add R-rated movies?
+Discovery is set to report second-quarter earnings Thursday.OKCPD: Man arrested in attempted kidnapping of 10-year-old boy at ballpark

 Warner Bros. also shelved “Scoob!: Holiday Haunt,” an almost-completed sequel to 2020’s “Scoob!”
 Producer and writer Tony Cervone confirmed wrote in an Instagram post that “the movie is practically finished and turned out beautifully.
 I am beyond heartbroken.”